shirleynorwood/ultroneous.org/source/_posts/2017-10-01-join-cooperative.md

 category: journal
 ---

-The year is 2017, and I am with Ferreira, a great friend of mine, going to visit his cousin.
+The year is 2017, and I am with João, a great friend of mine, going to visit his cousin.
 I tell him, "Get ready because for the next hour we will only be talking about Cryptocurrency", and he replies, "I know."

 One hour later we are leaving his cousin's house with a stash of more Euro bills that I spent ten minutes counting before giving up.